lakkatv/lakka-website/README.md

-# Lakka website
+# Lakka Website

 ## Synopsis

-This project is the website for Lakka
+This project is for Lakka's website.

-## Development environment
+## Development Environment

 This website is based on nanoc, a static generator CMS.

-Requirement:
+Requirements:

 - Ruby: 2.0.0 or newer
 - gem bundler